wix-incubator/repluggable/README.md

 )
 ```

-When run, the application will pop up two alerts, first 'FOO is here!', then 'BAR is here!'.
+When run, the application will print two messages to console, first 'FOO is here!', then 'BAR is here!'.

-# FAQ

-TBD

 # How-to